UMM-CSci/csci-1301-fall-2021/_problem_sets/game-of-life-display.md

 relevant numbers.
 If you have questions about this definitely ask ASAP.

+⚠️ I'm using the color `"blue"` for my circles, so you'll need to use `"blue"` as well to get these tests to pass.
+One could argue that I should have added another named constant for that color instead of scattering the "magic string" `"blue"` all over the code.
+Alternatively I could have written a `draw-cell` function that encapsulates both `"solid"` and `"blue"` so they're only in one place.
+I'll save that for another day.

 To understand the math behind the numbers in the tests, it might help to look at a diagram: